JiscDACT/mario/README.md

 This is a public repository for ease of deployment.
 Be especially careful not to commit anything that shouldn't be here.

+# Installing
+Use pip to install:

+`pip install mario-data-pipelines`

+...or add to requirements.txt.

+# Using

+# Building and releasing new versions